 8th July 2020

-In recent years there have been many advancements in 3D-printing technology that could allow your business to gain a competitive advantage over your rivals.
-With manufacturers predicting that the popularity of the technology will only grow over the coming years, it is surely time for companies to start asking when, not if, they should start 3D printing.
+In recent years there have been many advancements in 3D-printing technology that allow your business to gain a competitive advantage over your rivals.
+With manufacturers predicting that the popularity of the technology will only grow over the coming years, it is surely time for companies to start asking when, not if, they begin 3D printing.

 For any business making products, a key part of the process is prototyping.
 Where 3D printing has major benefits is in reducing this development timeframe.
 A business might traditionally outsource the production of a prototype, which could take a number of weeks to turn around.
-This in turn would inevitably highlight design issues and thus refinements would be required.
+This in turn will highlight design issues and thus refinements will be required.
 When you start to factor in multiple iterations of a design, then this could turn into months or even years.

 3D printing allows a business to design a product and create a physical version of it in just hours.
 All of a sudden you have the prospect of being able to quickly design a functional prototype and have a workable, ultra-realistic version of a final product in a customer’s hands ready for testing.

-With higher quality prints being made from 3D printing, the need to make multiple iterations is reduced as you are able to pick up on any errors quickly and ensure you can get a high-quality product faster.
+With higher quality prints being made from 3D printing, the need to make multiple iterations is reduced, as you are able to pick up on any errors quickly and ensure you get a high-quality product faster.

-This sort of gain can allow businesses to get high-quality products to market quicker than competitors.
+This sort of gain allows businesses to get high-quality products to market quicker than competitors.

 In today’s world, quality is at the forefront of consumers’ minds.
 The demand for high-class products and parts has never been greater.
-3D printing helps businesses achieve these high standards by allowing them to create high-fidelity models that enable problems to be easily highlighted so that the end result is second to none.
+3D printing helps businesses achieve these high standards by enabling them to create high-fidelity models that ensure problems are easily highlighted so that the end result is second to none.